hcig/.github/profile/README.md

 ## Hi there 👋

-This is the GitHub page of of the Human-Computer Interaction Group led by Prof. Andreas Riener at the Technische Hochschule Ingolstadt (THI).
-You can learn more about us at [our website: hcig.thi.de](https://hcig.thi.de).
+This is the GitHub page of the Human-Computer Interaction Group led by Prof. Andreas Riener at Technische Hochschule Ingolstadt (THI).
+You can learn more about us on our website: [hcig.thi.de](https://hcig.thi.de).

 <!--